If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Foot Blisters

 Foot blisters develop as a result of constantly wearing tight or ill-fitting footwear.
-This happens due to the constant rubbing of the shoe, which can often lead to pain.
+This happens due to the constant rubbing from the shoe, which can often lead to pain.

 What Are Foot Blisters?

-A foot blister is a small fluid-filled pocket that forms on the uppermost layer of the skin.
+A foot blister is a small fluid-filled pocket that forms on the upper-most layer of the skin.
 Blisters are filled with clear fluid and can lead to blood drainage or pus if the area becomes infected.

 How Do Blisters Form?